 Wire Size Notes:

 Many different sizes of wires are available.
-Typically wire sizes list by “Gauge” — a smaller number is a thicker wire.
+Typically wire sizes are list by “Gauge” — a smaller number is a thicker wire.
 We recommend 16 gage and larger for lighting.
 Then, for power hungry things like brakes, use a thicker wire size, like 14 gauge or 12 gauge.
 Same for Auxiliary Power.

 White Wire Notes: